SimGus/Chatette/README.md

 ```sh
 pip install -e .
 ```
-You can then run the module by using the commands below.
+You can then run the module by using the commands below in the cloned directory.

 ## How to use *Chatette*?